 - If your flapper has closed loops on its arms, it can’t simply be unclipped from the post.
 Instead, the arms have to slide off over the ends of the post.
 To do this, pull the flapper to one side and push the post in the opposite direction until you can slide the flapper arm off the post.
 Then, repeat for the other side.

 - In some cases, your flapper may have hardened due to age and use, making it impossible to slide off the post.
 If this is the case, use a utility knife to cut through the arms of the flapper.
 Be careful not to damage the post or other toilet tank components.
 Once you have cut through the arms of the flapper, it will be simple to remove the flapper valve and arms separately.

 These three methods are the best ways to remove a hard plastic flapper.
 Because rubberized flappers may harden over time, some models that were meant to bend and flex for easy removal may no longer do so.
-In these cases, you will have to cut through the flapper’s arms to make removal possible.
+In these cases, I prefer to cut through the flapper’s arms to make removal easy.